 Development and accomplishment are probably the most prolific aspects of gamification within World of Warcraft.
 The majority of players who experienced WoW addiction to the game report the overwhelming need for their characters to level up, gain new skills, or become more powerful.
 Completing quests allows players this opportunity, and is one of the driving focuses of the game.

-Game Drive #3: Empowerment of Creativity & Feedback
+Core Drive #3: Empowerment of Creativity & Feedback

 This is when users come to a decision where they must decide how they are going to build their character and how that character is going to battle against their enemies.
 Most of this planning happens in real-time due to constant changes in PvP.